alext29/go-priam/README.md

 ### Incremental Backup:
 `go-priam [OPTIONS] -keyspace <KEYSPACE> -incremental backup`

-Incremental backup uploads only the additional files needed for backup, and links to the last backup taken.
+Incremental backup only uploads the incremental data with respect to the last backup.
+It it fails to find a previous backup it will do a full backup.

 ### List backups:
 `go-priam [OPTIONS] -keyspace <KEYSPACE> history`